ibexa/documentation-developer/docs/guide/twig_functions_reference.md

 The following rendering methods are available out of the box for the `ez_render()`, `ez_render_content()`, and `ez_render_location()` functions:

-- `inline` - (default) renders the Content item without using a request
+- `direct` - (default) renders the Content item without using a request
-- `subrequest` - sends a request to the server and inserts the response
+- `inline` - Symfony inline rendering method, sends a request to the server and inserts the response
-- `esi` - uses the Edge Side Include mechanism to render the correct tag that is handled by reverse proxy
+- `esi` - uses the Symfony [Edge Side Include mechanism](https://symfony.com/doc/current/http_cache/esi.html) to render the correct tag that is handled by reverse proxy
+- `ssi` - uses the Symfony [Server Side Include mechanism](https://symfony.com/doc/current/http_cache/ssi.html) to render the correct tag that is handled by the web server

 ### `ez_render_content`